Kuaishou-RecModel/Tri-Decoupled-GenRec/README.md

 - The transition from discriminative to generative models.
 - Detailed analysis of tokenization, including sparse ID, text-based, and semantic ID approaches.
 - Architectural frameworks like encoder-decoder, decoder-only, and diffusion-based models.
-- Optimization techniques, such as reinforcement learning for preference alignment.
+- Optimization techniques, such as supervised learning and preference alignment.

 ## Key Components